Mostar interchange: Interchange

 The Mostar looped interchange was constructed in 1974, as one of two major ones (the other one being Autokomanda) on the highway Belgrade–Niš.
 The highway runs right through the urban centre of Belgrade, which is still an issue of debate even though the road was originally intended as a fast, intercity Bežanija-Autokomanda freeway.
 The interchange itself was built on the location of the old neighbourhood of Jatagan Mala.

 There were two projects for the interchange.
 One design, by the architects Branislav Jovin and Jovan Katanić, was 10 times more expensive than the other one.
 Still, after bitter disputes, the mayor of Belgrade Branko Pešić decided in 1967 to go with the expensive project, noting to Jovin and Katanić: "They should prepare three light poles on Guberevac for the three of us if this interchange doesn't turn out right" (note: Guberavac hill is the location of the Laza Lazarević clinic, "lunatic" asylum).

-However, that left not enough money for the highway through the city as Pešić wanted it to be "wider than those in Zagreb (Croatia) or Ljubljana (Slovenia)".
-Slovene Edvard Kardelj who was to allow the spending of the money from the federal funds didn't give the green light for the additional money for the highway.
-Pešić pushed the project nevertheless and by 1970 the highway was already operational.
+However, that left not enough money for the highway through the city as Pešić wanted it to be "wider than those in Zagreb or Ljubljana".
+Slovene Edvard Kardelj who was to allow the spending of the money from the federal funds did not approve the additional funding for the highway.
+Pešić pushed the project nevertheless and by 1970 the highway was operational.
 As of 2017, it is not known from where Pešić acquired the necessary funds.

 Some technical specifications of the interchange include: